Software Source Selection Consideration for Computer Systems & Software (CS&S) tasks includes:

 - Realistic program effort and schedule baselines that are compatible with the estimated software development/integration effort and schedule, and that accommodate the consistent application of the proposed processes and tools.

-- Successful past performance in software development, including application of the proposed processes and satisfaction of program cost, schedule, and performance baselines.
+- Successful past performance in software development, including the application of the proposed processes and satisfaction of program cost, schedule, and performance baselines.

 AcqLinks and References: